AmiiThinks/AlphaEx/README.md

 Sweeper has two useful methods:

-The `parse` method generates a combinations of variables, given its corresponding index `idx`.
+The `parse` method generates a combination of variables, given its corresponding index `idx`.
-This method can be used for sweeping all different combinations of variables.
+This method can be used for sweeping over all different combinations of variables.

-The `search` method takes `search_dict` and `num_runs` as input.
-`search_dict` is a dictionary including some keywords (variables) and their values.
-Search method generates a list which includes keywords and their values in `search_dict` and all combinations of unspecified variables.
+The `search` method takes `search_dict` and `num_runs` as input, where `search_dict` is a dictionary including some keywords (variables) and their values.
+Search method generates a list which includes keywords and their values specified in `search_dict` and all combinations of unspecified variables.
-In addition, for each combination of variables, a corresponding list of indices corresponding to such combination will be generated.
+In addition, for each combination of variables, a list of indices corresponding to this combination will be generated.
-Note that if a key in `search_dict` does not appear in any variables, then that key will be ignored in the search process. so that users don't have to remove irrelavent items in the search_dict.
+Note that if a key in `search_dict` is any variable, then that key will be ignored.
+As a result, you don't have to remove irrelevant items in the search_dict.
 This method can be used for post-processing.
-For example, after getting all experiment results.
-The user may use this method to search all results related to `search_dict`.
+For example, after getting all experiment results, you may use this method to search all of the results related to `search_dict`.

 `test/test_sweeper.py` is an example of using these two methods.
 ```